 We hope this page has helped you garner an understanding of what has made previous Rolex models so coveted, and which of those same characteristics may affect currently available watches.

 For the time being, the future looks bright.
-The rising tide still appears to be growing, and dragging many boats (watches) with it.
-No one really knows how long it will go, or when this gravy train may stop.
-All we can suggest is, make sure you’re not on it when it does!
+The rising tide still appears to be growing and dragging many boats (watches) with it.
+No one really knows how long it will go or if the gravy train will ever stop.

 If you’d like to check out more of our watch guides, especially around Rolex, make sure to check out some of the most popular pages linked below.
 And remember to drop us a comment below to let us know what you thought of our page: